ESC6: EPR spectroscopy: metal centers and radicals for the study of proteins

 Application deadline:

-The deadline for submission of an application to participate in this course is: 17th April 2023.
+The deadline for submission of an application to participate in this course was: 17th April 2023.